WATERSHED WITNESS TOURS

 I have to pee.

-Participants will please provide your own reliable vehicle for our caravan, food and drink requirements (we will provide dinner and breakfast), appropriate clothing for the valley and the mountain (including sun protection and a bathing suit), camping gear, and any other medicines or supplies you'll need for the journey.
-The journey to follow our water source takes all day, crosses over 100 miles, stopping every 30-60 minutes, so it's a trek.
+Participants will please provide your own reliable vehicle for our caravan, your personal food and drink requirements (we will provide dinners and breakfasts), appropriate clothing for both the valley and the mountain (including sun protection and a bathing suit), camping gear, and any other medicines or supplies you'll need for the journey.
+Participants are also asked to cover gasoline and park entrance fees.
+Camping fees are covered.
+A chargeable cellphone is certainly useful, tho we will also have walkie talkies.
+Maps will be provided.
+The journey to follow our water sources takes all day, crosses over 100 miles, stopping every 30-60 minutes, so it's a trek.
 But we'll pace ourselves, and stop for bathroom and gas breaks as needed.
-We'll have a list of suggested items to bring, and we'll bring extra of everything else, like drinking water, snacks, art and ritual tools, video and still photography (for those who want to share your experiences) maps, musical instruments, stories, and towels.
+We'll have a list of suggested items to bring, and we'll bring extra of everything else, like drinking water, snacks, art and ritual tools, video and still photography (for those who want to share your experiences) maps, a solar charger, musical instruments, flotation devices, stories, toilet paper, and towels.

 We welcome all the intersectional communities of the Bay Area and don't want money getting in the way of learning how the water we drink is doing ~ so we offer four scholarship opportunities available for each tour.
 Just email email@example.com for availability.